 A website allows for the board of directors to post the location (including a map), dates, times and agenda of upcoming meetings.
-According to

-Arizona's Open Meeting Law (A.R.S.
+According to Arizona's Open Meeting Law (A.R.S.
 Sections 33-1804/Condo A.R.S.
-33-1248), there must be a 48 hour notice with date, time and location prior to all regular board meetings.
+33-1248), there must be a 48 hour notice with date, time, place and purpose of the meeting, prior to all regular board meetings.